Charlie Chaplin Filmography Continued

 meanwhile, is out for a horseback ride, and Charlie has found the

-golf links.
-His hilarious golf game, highlighted by his run-ins with
+hilarious golf game, highlighted by his run-ins with

 Mack